AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 ```

-6. Next step is to run a database export from the source database and import into Azure DB.
+6. The next step is to run a database export from the source database and import into Azure DB.

-**Postgres Export Import Commands**
+**PostgreSQL Export Import Commands**

 * PostgreSQL command to do offline export to exportdir directory and import offline to Azure DB for PostgreSQL.
 First bash into the PostgreSQL container and then use these two commands.

-*Make sure to run the data import uses the contosoapp database account*
+*Make sure to run the data import using the contosoapp database account*

 ```bash
  kubectl -n postgresql exec deploy/postgres -it -- bash